Frequently Asked Questions

 Test scores, if applicable (PSAT, SAT I, II, ACT, TOEFL, IELTS, AP, IB)

 - $75 non-refundable application fee

 When will the SAAST application be available?
 Is there a deadline?

-The SAAST 2014 application will be available on our website in mid-January.
+The SAAST application will be available on our website in mid-January.
 Please send us an email to request to be notified when the application becomes available online.
-The priority deadline is March 13.
+The priority deadline is mid-March..
 We continue to accept applications after the priority deadline on a rolling basis, space-as-available.

 How does the waitlist and rolling admissions process work?